How many users can login to the system?

-Beginning in 2014, we began annual engagements with the NCC Group, a well-known security research firm, to perform code reviews of the VendorRisk application.
+We conduct annual penetration tests.
 We also utilize the Trust Guard daily web site scan to alert us to potential security concerns.
 The results from the latest scan are available at the bottom-right of the page.

 Does the site use SSL encryption?

 Yes, all requests to your VendorRisk site require SSL to prevent eavesdropping and tampering.
 All emails sent through VendorRisk use TLS encryption.

 Passwords are encrypted in the database and never sent over email.
 Neither VendorRisk personnel nor the datacenter's employees can see user passwords.

 Can we configure user passwords according to our own requirements?

 By default, passwords must be at least 6 characters long.
 However, your site admin can implement the following:

 - Required # of characters, lower-case letters, upper-case letters, digits & symbols